Bracktus/Noisy-Tournament-Ranking/final/docs/final.md

 $$f(v) = \sum_{(j, k) \in E} X_{v, j, k}$$

 To satisfy condition 2 we can add the following constraint.
 For every pair of students, the number of matchups assigned to them cannot differ by more than 1[^1].
+Therefore, every student will either have $p$ or $p - 1$ papers to mark, where $p = \argmax_{v \in V} f(v)$.
+This should give each student a relatively fair workload.

 [^1]: We don't set it equal to 0.
 This is because for many graphs it'll be infeasible.
 In fact, for any graph where $|V| \mod |E| \neq 0$ it's infeasible.

 $$\forall (a, b) \in V \times V, a \neq b, \quad |f(a) - f(b)| \leq 1$$

 This next constraint ensures that every matchup in $E$ gets assigned.
 It also ensures that each matchup is marked only once.

 $$\forall (j,k) \in E, \quad \sum_{v \in V} X_{v,j,k} = 1$$